AlibabaCloudDocs/backbonenet/intl.en-US/Best Practices/Connect a local data center to Alibaba Cloud using BGP active/standby links.md

 |Interface IP|172.16.1.1/24|172.16.2.1/24|
 |As-Path|B,A|C,B,A|

-The CEN can automatically learn routing entries from the attached networks, and also distribute its own routing entries to them.
-After routing is configured, the CEN synchronizes the routing configurations to the networks attached to it based on the routing weights.
+CEN can automatically learn routing entries from the attached networks, and also propagate its own routing entries to them.
+After a VBR learns a route from IDC, CEN synchronizes the route to the networks attached to it with route weight.

 -   BGP routing in VBR

     ![](http://static-aliyun-doc.oss-cn-hangzhou.aliyuncs.com/assets/img/15706/7116_en-US.png)

     As shown in the following figure, the routing tables of VBR1 and VBR2 contain routing information and next hops learned from the BGP peers of VBR1 and VBR2.
-The VBRs, which are attached to the CEN, send the BGP routing information learned from the local data center to the CEN, including AS-Path configurations.
+The VBRs, which are attached to the CEN, send the BGP routing information learned from the local data center to the CEN, including AS-Path properties.

--   Complete routing configurations
+-   Full routing table

     ![](http://static-aliyun-doc.oss-cn-hangzhou.aliyuncs.com/assets/img/15706/7117_en-US.png)